MischaU8/yumyum/modelling/create-a-picture-frame_UHuB1nUsjsw.md

-keyboard shortcut shift p select the rectangle curve and you're all set experiment with different profile curves for an endless variety of frames oh look at the time foreign
+keyboard shortcut shift p select the rectangle curve and you're all set experiment with different profile curves for an endless variety of frames